 Are connected cars reality or a dream of the future?

 Remember when connected vehicle technology was just a hyped phrase?
 Today, it’s something OEMs are actively implementing.
-You’ll find some element of connected technology in practically any 2018 or 2019 car.
+You’ll find some element of connected technology in practically any car.

 Sure, the level of connectivity varies across models and automakers, and it’s still a far cry from the futuristic dream of smart cities and vehicle-to-everything (V2X) connectivity.
 General Motors estimates that vehicle-to-vehicle (V2V) connectivity will be able to show its full potential once at least 25% of cars on the road are connected.